John Shelby Spong

 John Shelby "Jack" Spong (June 16, 1931 – September 12, 2021) was an American bishop of the Episcopal Church.
-From 1979 to 2000, he was the Bishop of Newark, New Jersey.
-A liberal Christian theologian, religion commentator, and author, he called for a fundamental rethinking of Christian belief away from theism and traditional doctrines.
+Born in Charlotte, North Carolina, he served as the Bishop of Newark, New Jersey, from 1979 to 2000.
+Spong was a liberal Christian theologian, religion commentator, and author who called for a fundamental rethinking of Christian belief away from theism and traditional doctrines.
+He was known for his progressive and controversial views on Christianity, including his rejection of traditional Christian doctrines, his advocacy for LGBTQ rights, and his support for interfaith dialogue.
+Spong was a contributor to the Living the Questions DVD program and was a guest on numerous national television broadcasts.
+Spong died on September 12, 2021, at his home in Richmond, Virginia, at the age of 90.